 Celtic Café aims to provide a safe space for making new friends and an opportunity for family learning through the fun of making music together.
 We also enjoy a song and a dance and have a great track record of putting a smile on people’s faces.
-Catch us in Blaenavon Heritage Centre on Wednesdays and in Merthyr Leisure Centre on Thursdays (4.30-6.30pm).
+Catch us in Blaenavon World Heritage Centre on Wednesdays (4.30pm – 6.30pm).

 “The only place as a single mum with a child ‘on the spectrum’ where I feel I can come and be ourselves – and that’s okay” (Regular attender)

 “We tell him he’s coming to music and there’s a big smile on his face” (Supported living programme care worker)

 “Happiness, raising of the spirits, conviviality and the joy of music.
 There’s nothing like music to lift the soul”

 Head4Arts has been a long-term advocate of the well-being benefits of bringing participants from both ends of the age spectrum together, pioneering opportunities where they can enjoy each other’s company through sharing activities in a safe space.